Maximum Welfare Allocations under Quantile Valuations: Balanced Allocations

+For such a choice of $t$, we can now do an analogous reduction with the same set of agents and a vertex item $g_x$ for each $x\in X$.
+Further, we add $k|H| - |X|+nt$ dummy items $g'_1,\cdots, g'_{n(t+k) - |X|}$ where agent valuations are set to $0$ for all dummy items as before.
+Note that in this instance we have $n=|H|$ agents and $m=n(t+k)$ and each agent must get a bundle of size $t+k$ under a balanced allocation.
+Using analogous arguments to the reduction for $\tau=0$, we obtain an approximation preserving reduction from the kDM problem for {\em every} choice of $\tau \in [0,1)$.

-\citet{HSS03} proved that there exists a class of instances with $k < n$ such that kDM is NP-hard to approximate within a factor of $O({k}/{\log(k)})$.
-Thus, we have hardness of approximation for instances where $m< n^2$. \end{proof}
+\citet{LST2025asymptotically} proved that for any $\epsilon>0$, there exists a class of instances with $k < |H|$ being sufficiently large, such that kDM is hard to approximate to a factor better than $\frac{k}{12+\epsilon}$ for a large $k$ unless \textsc{NP}$\subseteq$\textsc{BPP}.
+Thus, we have hardness of approximation for maximizing \USW{} over balanced allocations for instances where $m< n^2$. \end{proof}

-\subsubsection{Near-Optimal Algorithm}
+\subsubsection{Near-Optimal Algorithm.}

-We now provide an approximation algorithm that almost matches the lower bound placed by \cref{thm:hardnessUSW:Balanced}.
+We now provide an approximation algorithm that matches the lower bound placed by \cref{thm:hardnessUSW:Balanced} up to a constant.
 The greedy algorithm (\cref{alg:goods-USWbalanced}) proceeds by iteratively allowing unassigned agents to ``demand" their best possible set from the unassigned items.
+Specifically, this set contains the items that will be the quantile representative or higher valued.
+Note that the number of such items depends on each agent's quantile value and whether the agent is meant to get $\lceil m/n\rceil$ items or $\lfloor m/n \rfloor$ items.
 We then choose the agent whose value for their demanded set is highest.
 We repeat this until all items are assigned.
+Throughout the algorithm we ensure that exactly $m \mod n$ agents get bundles of size larger than $\lfloor \frac{m}{n}\rfloor$.